IBM/aspera-cli/docs/README.md

 ```

 > [!NOTE]
-> The blob name is mandatory after server address and before parameters, and that parameter `sr=c` is mandatory.
+> The blob name is mandatory after the server address and before the parameters, and parameter `sr=c` is mandatory.

 Example: create access key on Azure: